Last reviewed 3 August 2020

 holding meetings outdoors or in well-ventilated rooms whenever possible.

+Employers should support their workers in using face coverings safely if they choose to wear one.
 Workers using face coverings should be instructed on how to use face coverings safely.
 This includes:

 washing their hands thoroughly with soap and water for 20 seconds or using hand sanitiser before putting a face covering on, after removing it and at regular intervals